Monstera adansonii: How to Grow the Swiss Cheese Plant

 Temperature & Humidity

-As a plant with true tropical origins, Monstera adansonii is clearly not cold-hardy.
+A plant with true tropical origins, Monstera adansonii is certainly not cold-hardy.

 Growth